GARDEN TIPS – HOW TO SELECT PLANTS FOR YOUR GARDEN? – 2022

 How to select plants – HOW TO CHOOSE EVER-GREEN PLANTS?

-Evergreen plants are important because they maintain their leaves, hence also the colour and texture of your garden, throughout the year.
-They offer beauty, privacy, accents, screening and variety by providing different hues to your garden- ranging from deep emerald green to light golden-green.
-Most garden borders and hedges comprise of evergreen plants to stay in consistent shape and look through the four seasons.
+Evergreen plants are important because they maintain their leaves, hence also the color and texture of your garden, throughout the year.
+They offer beauty, privacy, accents, screening, and variety by providing different hues to your garden- ranging from deep emerald green to light golden green.
+Most garden borders and hedges comprise evergreen plants to stay in consistent shape and look through the four seasons.

-You can choose from the two varieties of evergreen plants or get both of these, namely (1) the narrowleaf evergreens, which have needle-like leaves, e.g., Juniper; and (2) the broadleaf ones, comprising the rest of the evergreens.
-Below are few suggestions:
+You can choose from the two varieties of evergreen plants or get both of these, namely (1) the narrow-leaf evergreens, which have needle-like leaves, e.g., Juniper; and (2) the broadleaf ones, comprising the rest of the evergreens.
+Below are a few suggestions:

 • Barberry: Broadleaf and beautiful.